Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 #### Lab 3.2 Test Flight - Autocompletion and Suggestions

+- Open GitHub Copilot Chat Extension

-- Ask Copilot to explain the `PlaneController.cs` class
+- Ask Copilot to explain the `PlanesController.cs` class

 ```
-@workspace What does the PlaneController do?
+@workspace What does the PlanesController do?
 ```

-- Open the `PlaneController.cs` file.
+- Open the `PlanesController.cs` file.

 - Place your cursor at the end of the file, after the `}` of the `Post` method.